basedhound/portfolio-v3_next/README.md

 👉 **Bilingual Support**: Seamless switching between English and French, offering a fully localized experience.

-👉 **Tag-Based Filtering**: Enable users to seamlessly filter the gallery by tags, enhancing the browsing experience by allowing quick access to specific projects.
+👉 **Galery Filter**: Enable users to seamlessly filter the gallery by tags, enhancing the browsing experience by allowing quick access to specific projects.

 ## <br/> <a name="quick-start">🚀 Quick Start</a>